 Breakfast with the penguins, anyone?
 Share a sleepover with a hippopotamus?
 Alberta's zoos, sanctuaries and wildlife parks will happily put the wild back in your life.

 The Calgary Zoo has delighted millions of visitors since 1929.
-Western Canada's largest zoo ensures every trip is an adventure with over 1,000 animals, 6 acres of botanical gardens, a prehistoric park, playgrounds, and the newest addition - the Penguin Plunge.
-The Bow Habitat Station welcomes you to the world of water and wetlands and denizens of the deep.
+Western Canada's largest zoo ensures every trip is an adventure with themed animal exhibits like the Canadian Wilds and Destination Africa, six acres of botanical gardens, a Wildlife Carousel, playgrounds and the totally cool Penguin Plunge.
+Calgary’s Bow Habitat Station welcomes you to the world of water and wetlands and denizens of the deep.

-In southern Alberta visit Alberta Birds of Prey Centre Next time you visit the Canadian Badlands, be sure to visit Reptile World in Drumheller.
-Central Alberta is home to special wildlife attractions.
-Discovery Wildlife Park is a place where animals are film stars.
-Ellis Bird Farm is both a working farm and a bird sanctuary.
+In southern Alberta, visit the Alberta Birds of Prey Centre, which nurses wounded birds back to health.
+Central Alberta is home to special wildlife attractions: Discovery Wildlife Park is a place where animals are film stars and Ellis Bird Farm is both a working farm and a bird sanctuary.